 The illegal use of alcohol and other drugs is wrong and harmful.
 No student shall sell, distribute, dispense, acquire, possess, use, consume or be under the influence of any alcoholic beverage, malt beverage or fortified wine or other intoxicating liquor or unlawfully manufacture, sell, distribute, dispense, acquire, possess, consume or use or be under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, anabolic steroid or any other controlled substance as defined in schedule I through V of Section 202 of the Controlled Substances Act (21 U.S.C.
 812) and as further defined by regulation at 21 C.F.R.
 1300.11 through 1300.15, before, during, or after school hours at school or in any other school district location as defined below.
-In addition, no student shall possess, use, or distribute tobacco products (or "look alike" substance that appears to be alcohol or any of the substances defined above in this section, or possess, use, or distribute drug paraphernalia.
+In addition, no student shall possess, use, or distribute tobacco products (or "look alike" substances that appear to be tobacco) nor shall any student possess, use, or distribute any "look alike" substance that appears to be alcohol or any of the substances defined above in this section, or possess, use, or distribute drug paraphernalia.
 (Use of a drug authorized by a medical prescription from a registered physician shall not be considered a violation of this rule.
 All drugs are to be dispensed from the nurse's office.)